bmuenzenmeyer/pantograph/README.md

 - Trello Home Page from a List
 - Trello Bespoke Pages
-- Tags and Tag Pages from `tag: foo` Trello labels
+- Tags and Tag Pages from `tag:foo` Trello labels
-- TODO: Date from `date: MM/DD/YYYY` trello labels
+- Date from `date:YYYY-MM-DD` Trello labels

 ---